Candle-Electric/VMU_Development_Beginners-Tutorial/Lesson_4/README.md

 Right now, our code is booting directly into its "Gameplay" State.
 However, when you play a Finished Retail Game, it starts up with a Main Menu before diving in, right?
 Let's learn how to do that in our VMU code!

-We have our `main.asm`, which is the File we've been Building so far.
+We have our `main.asm`, which is the File we've been Building so far in WaterBear, and where we've been adding all of our Assembly Code.
 Therein, we jump right into our "Gameplay" Loop.
-Now, we're going to switch `main.asm`'s `Main_Loop` to loop through the _other_ sections of our Code.
-In this Lesson, those two Sections will be a Main Menu, where we can change some Options before playing, and the Gameplay Loop that we've been coding up until now. `main.asm` will still contain all of the Application Preparation and Instantiation From Lesson 1; it's what's inside that `Main_Loop` that we'll be moving:
+Having everything all in one place can get overwhelming quickly, though.
+Now, we're going to split everything up into a few separate Assembly Files, and then switch `main.asm`'s `Main_Loop` to loop through the _other_ sections of our Code.
+In this Lesson, those two Sections will be a Main Menu, where we can change some Options before playing, and the Gameplay Loop that we've been coding up until now. `main.asm` will still contain all of the Application Preparation and Instantiation From Lesson 1; it's what's inside that `Main_Loop` that we'll be moving.
+Starting now, `Main_Loop` will simply be used to Loop through the other Assembly Code Files:

       Main_Loop:
          call Main_Menu
          call Cursor_Gameplay
          jmpf Main_Loop

-We're going to move what used to be in `Main_Loop` to a New Code File, where we will be calling its Loop as seen above.
-Our Gameplay at the moment is akin to Dragging a Mouse Cursor around the Screen, so let's call it `Cursor_Gameplay`. `Main_Menu` is where we'll be coding our new, well, Main Menu!
+We're going to move what _used_ to be in `Main_Loop` to a New Code File.
+Our "Gameplay" at the moment is akin to Dragging a Mouse Cursor around the Screen, so let's call it `Cursor_Gameplay`.
+Then, we can call it in `Main_Loop` as seen above. `Main_Menu` is where we'll be coding our new, well, Main Menu!
 Let's move our old Main Loop to `Cursor_Gameplay` first.
 This should be as simple as Copy-Pasting it into a New File; just make sure to change the Function Name and `jmpf` at the end to Jump to `Cursor_Gameplay`, rather than `Main_Loop` as it was before:

 <details>
   <summary>Cursor_Gameplay.asm</summary>